Dwindling growth options push Samsung Elec to M&A

 Its patent portfolio also includes advanced encryption technologies that are highly valued, according to analysts, ever more so as tales of security breaches spook even regular phone users.

-Though a deal of this magnitude would be a major departure from its conservative history, Samsung certainly has the firepower for big deals; at the end of the third quarter, it had 67 trillion won (40.79 billion pounds) worth of cash and equivalents.
+Though a deal of this magnitude would be a major departure from its conservative history, Samsung certainly has the firepower for big deals; at the end of the third quarter, it had 67 trillion won ($62 billion) worth of cash and equivalents.

 ORGANIC LIMITS